TheTechOddBug/lon-mirror/README.md

 Primary evidence center

-OMNIA should be read through a narrow evidence center, not through the entire repository.
+This repository should be read through a narrow evidence center, not through the entire repository at once.

 Main public benchmark entry points: